Simulation Troubleshooting

 2️⃣ Activation Function Changes

 If you modified the activation function, there might be a bug in the code.
-Ensure the activation function follows WGSL syntax and returns a single `float32` value.
+Ensure the activation function follows WGSL syntax and returns a single float32

 Solution: Use your browser's developer tools (Inspect Element) to identify and fix issues.